Modeling Light Signals Using Data from the First Pulsed Neutron Source Program at the DUNE Vertical Drift ColdBox Test Facility at CERN Neutrino Platform: Calibration and Event Selection

 The digitized counts from analog-to-digital converters (ADC) on XA readout are converted to photoelectrons (PE) via a calibration constant.
 The calibration constant is dependent on run and channel for a specific XA.
 They are obtained by finding the average ADC counts for many single PE signals on each XA channel.

-\subsection{Relative PDE Calibration in data}
+\subsection{Relative PDE Calibration in Data}

 Different XA configurations, SiPMs, and dichroic filters from different manufacturers could cause variations in the PDE among XA modules.
 The XA modules in these ColdBox runs are prototypes and don't represent the final detector design for DUNE.
 Variations in the PDE of all XAs are calibrated by studying cosmic tracks passing through the center of the CB at close to zero zenith angle (within 5 cm between top and bottom crossing points).
 For these cosmic tracks, we expect a similar number of photons to arrive at the surface of each of the four XAs on the cathode.
 Therefore, the detected PEs on each XA provide a calibration of the relative PDE among the four XAs.
 Tab.~\ref{tab:pdecali} shows the average detected PEs on the four XAs from these cosmic tracks.
 The relative PDE translates to a scale factor in PE, later applied to data on each XA when comparing to MC.
-The XA module C3 is used as the reference detector, where the PE scale factor is set to one.
+The C3 XA module is used as the reference detector because the detected PE on the two channels is the closest, which is expected for a good detector.
+Therefore, we set the PE scale factor to one for the C3 XA module.
 The other XAs have a scale factor derived from the ratio of their total detected PE to that on C3.